How to Use WordPress: The Guide

 Regardless of your current WordPress skill level, you’ll sometimes need a helping hand for those times when you can’t find an answer to your question or problem.
 Fortunately, with any of our WordPress hosting plans, you’ll get access to expert advice and useful developer resources.

-In addition to the resources you can access through the WordPress community, we’ve created a comprehensive Resource Center.
+In addition to the resources you can access through the WordPress community, we’ve created a comprehensive Resource Center where you can find useful WordPress tutorials, case studies, and other useful articles to ensure your site is efficient.
 We’re here as your reliable headquarters for handy advice on how to use WordPress in just about any situation!